Persistence and Ball Exponents for Gaussian Stationary Processes: Existence and continuity of the persistence exponent

-For a given $T>0$, we approximate the spectral measure in several steps by smoother and smoother measures, without altering the persistence exponent $\theta_\rho^\ell(T)$ significantly.
+Let $c>0$ be as in the statement of Lemma~\ref{lem: meas cont}-\eqref{item: cont b}.
+Given $\ep>0$, denote { } For a given $T>0$, we approximate the spectral measure in several steps by smoother and smoother measures, without altering the persistence exponent $\theta_\rho^\ell(T)$ significantly.
 We treat separately the measure near the origin, i.e., in the interval $[-\tfrac L T, \tfrac L T]$, and the measure away from the origin, on the remainder of $\R$.